-5.17 The Occupier has confirmed that their entire fleet across the London Contract is currently Euro VI compliant of which 92% are Zero Emission Electric Vehicles (163/13).
-The Travel Plan Co-ordinator will liaise with Management with the aim of maintaining a Euro VI compliant fleet with the aim of increasing the percentage of Zero Emission Vehicles.
+5.19 The Occupier will endeavour to convert the Fleet based at the site to currently Euro VI compliant as soon as practically possible.
+The Travel Plan Co-ordinator will undertake a review of the Fleet annually in January each year, and liaise with Management with the aim of maintaining a Euro VI compliant fleet with the aim of increasing the percentage of Zero Emission Vehicles.